dr-schlange/nallely-midi/README.md

 ## Launch the example

 This repo comes with one example of a spiral that is controlled by LFOs created by Nallely.
-To launch it, once you have installed the library:
+To launch it, once you have installed the library (obviously).

+There is 3 ways of launching the demo, either launching the `visual-spiral.py` script, or loading the `visual-spiral.nly` patch through the UI, or loading by a script the `visual-spiral.nly` patch.
+We will demonstrate here the two first ways: using the `visual-spiral.py` script, and using the UI.

+### Using the python script

 1. Simply copy those file from this repository:
    * `visual-spiral.py` => core system for this small example, creates 2 LFOs, waits for external modules (spiral and possibly terminal-based oscilloscope) to connect and maps all together,
    * `spiral.hml` => simple three.js spiral controlled by some parameters,
    * `external_scope.py` => simple terminal-based oscilloscope relying on `plotext`.
-2. Open `spiral.html` in your browser (chrome/chromium/brave or firefox),
+2. Launch `python -m http.server 8000` in the project repository and go with your browser to [http://localhost:8000/spiral.html](http://localhost:8000/spiral.html),
 3. Launch `visual-spiral.py`
 4. ...
 5. Profit